 It’s all true.
 Shorty also stayed a soldier during all of your horseshit.
 You even had to pull her away when she and her former friend Nina fought at the last block party after the bitch said you and your fellow teammates belong under the jail.
 You did smack Aida hard enough for her to spit blood at you, but it was only ’cause she threw a frying pan at your forehead first after finding out about your child with Lauren.
 That shit left a scar after needing stitches.
 You also told two cops at Brookdale Hospital that Puerto Rican gang members robbed you on the subway so they wouldn’t arrest her.
 Y’all are both even now.

-You walk back to the bed and kick away the empty TV tray out the way.
+You walk back to the bed and kick the empty TV tray out the way.
 Aida follows you and sits on your lap to start her begging again.
 You let her do this for ten minutes before telling her you’ll go find his worthless ass.

 “I love you so much, baby.”
 Aida squeezes your arms as she kisses you.
 “You’re my big, strong man.
 You put my father in check regarding his behavior and he never laid a pinky on us again.
 He still wanted to beat the shit out my mother, but he knew better.
 I need you to go put Tyrod in check the same way you did a Vietnam vet.”

 You later turn from Rockaway and walk on Dumont carrying Veronica this time.
 Homegirl is thirty-eight and never jams.
 The sun is torture.
 You stay thinking about those women on Robert Lopez last year who’ll have sex with anybody.
 The rockheads are in a line up to Chester Street waiting to enter this big ass vacant house they call the White House.
 It still messes with your head how something the size of chipped soap pieces can create such madness.
 You approach the shithole and a crackhead warns you not to skip the line by showing you his switchblade.
 Quincy leaves the White House with his Hawaiian shirt open smoking a cigarette and instructs this chubby kid wearing a purple Magic Johnson jersey to go serve the woman in the jeep pounding her horn.
-You walk with Quincy near a parked station.
+You walk with Quincy near a parked station wagon.

 “Let me guess, brother.”
 Quincy takes a quick pull.
 “You’re here for Tyrod ain’t you?”